Category

 Judge Issues Protective Order for LA Times Reporters in Ongoing Lawsuit Against LA County

-A Los Angeles Superior Court judge ruled that journalists at the Los Angeles Times do not have to disclose the […]
+A Los Angeles Superior Court judge ruled that journalists at the Los Angeles Times do not have to disclose the identities of their sources or turn over unpublished material they […]

 Read More